Transformer Protection Calculator: NEC 450.3(B) OCPD Sizing

 NEC Table 450.3(B) Logic

-Full-Load Amp Calculation
+Full-Load Amp Arithmetic

 Calculates primary and secondary FLA from kVA and voltage: I = kVA × 1000 / (V × √3) for three-phase, I = kVA × 1000 / V for single-phase.
+Nameplate and tap data still need review.

 PDF Export